Southpaw Grammar: Reception

-The critical reception to Southpaw Grammar was mixed.
+The critical reception to Southpaw Grammar was mostly positive upon release.
 Richard Cromelin of the Los Angeles Times described it as "the most musically dynamic album from the Messiah of Moans since he revitalized British rock with The Smiths in the mid-'80s".
 Al Weisel of Rolling Stone qualified it as Morrissey's "most powerful solo outing to date".
 Q's Phil Sutcliffe wrote that Southpaw Grammar "shapes up as the kind of severe work that accrues more honour than love, more favourable comments than sales to record-buyers", and the magazine later listed it as one of the top 50 albums of 1995.
 In 1999, critic Ned Raggett ranked the album at number 79 on his list of "The Top 136 or So Albums of the Nineties".

-According to Uncut magazine: "On its release, Southpaw Grammar seemed to be the point where the Great British Public officially fell out of love with Morrissey.
+According to an article published in Uncut magazine in 2009: "On its release, Southpaw Grammar seemed to be the point where the Great British Public officially fell out of love with Morrissey.
 The casual Smiths fan had all but lost interest while even the scary Moz obsessives were a little puzzled."
-Blender's Tony Power called it an "ugly, noisy, grumpy album, recorded while Britpop stole Moz's thunder and the Mike Joyce court case loomed."
+Blender's Tony Power rétrospectively called it an "ugly, noisy, grumpy album, recorded while Britpop stole Moz's thunder and the Mike Joyce court case loomed."
 Andrzej Lukowski of Drowned in Sound was more favourable in his retrospective assessment, writing that the album "is in some ways the most daring thing the ex-Smith has ever put his name to... [...]
 At the same time it's also pretty craven, in that it dilutes the impact of its three key tracks – 'The Teachers Are Afraid of the Pupils', 'The Operation' and 'Southpaw', dark, sprawling semi-instrumentals dominated by the remarkable drumming of Spencer James Cobrin – with lightweight fluff like 'Dagenham Dave' and 'The Boy Racer'."
-Brad Shoup of Stereogum named it Morrissey's "peak" and "quintessential document".
+Brad Shoup of Stereogum retrospectively named it Morrissey's "peak" and "quintessential document".